ph101pp/jquery-slides/readme.markdown

 	"step"						function(data)					Context: $(".active", ".myElement")
 	```

-	> Called after all slides are updated
+	> Called at every step of the animation function

 	-------------------------